Sword World RPG: Setting

+The supplement "Arcane Relics" has also added several subraces to core classes like Snow Elves, Small-Winged Lildraken, Pico Tabbits and Alisha Grassrunners.
+These optional subraces slightly alter class bonuses or attributes.

 Replays

 Group SNE pioneered a new book genre called replay.
 Replays are RPG session logs arranged for reading, similar in style to light novels.
 The first replay, Record of Lodoss War, is a replay of Dungeons & Dragons.
 From that time, replays became popular in Japan, and not only with RPG gamers.
-Several characters and parties in replays are as popular as characters of anime (for example, the beautiful female elf Deedlit in Record of Lodoss War, who was played by the male science fiction novelist Hiroshi Yamamoto).

-Sword World replays are popular, too: about 10 series and over 40 books of original Sword World replays were published until 2008.
+Several characters and parties in replays are as popular as characters of anime (for example, the beautiful female elf Deedlit in Record of Lodoss War, who was played by the male science fiction novelist Hiroshi Yamamoto).Sword World replays are popular, too: about 10 series and over 40 books of original Sword World replays were published until 2008.
 Since 2008, more than 30 series and over 80 books of Sword World 2.0 replays were published, as of 2016 September.

 Video games

 There have been three role-playing video games released by T&E Soft officially based on Sword World.
 These were Sword World PC for the NEC PC-9801 in 1992, Sword World SFC for the Super Famicom in 1993, and Sword World SFC 2: Inishie no Kyojin Densetsu for the Super Famicom in 1994.

 In 2009, Sword World 2.0 was released for the Nintendo DS handheld game console as a role-playing visual novel adventure game that attempts to simulate the full experience of playing a tabletop RPG.
 The game features branching plot paths and multiple endings, as well as virtual dice rolls that partially determine the events, character parameters, and enemy encounters.